MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of

-\begin{itemize} \item \textbf{Experiment 1 (Single-robot condition):} Participants evaluated a single robot presented in a stationary state, under conditions with and without expansion-contraction and turning movements. \item \textbf{Experiment 2 (Dual-robot condition):} Participants evaluated impressions when two robots were presented simultaneously, both with and without expansion-contraction movements. \item \textbf{Experiment 3 (Locomotion condition):} Participants evaluated the animacy of the robot when locomotion was presented alone or in combination with expansion-contraction. \end{itemize}
+\begin{itemize} \item \textbf{Experiment 1 (Single-robot condition):} Participants evaluated a single robot in a stationary state, under conditions with and without expansion--contraction and rotational motions. \item \textbf{Experiment 2 (Dual-robot condition):} Participants assessed their impressions when two robots were simultaneously displayed, both with and without expansion--contraction movements. \item \textbf{Experiment 3 (Locomotion condition):} Participants assessed the animacy of the robot when presented with locomotion alone or in conjunction with expansion--contraction. \end{itemize}

-These experiments were designed to test the following hypotheses: \begin{enumerate} \item expansion-contraction increases perceived animacy compared with stationary or turning movements alone. \item Presenting two robots simultaneously increases perceived animacy compared with a single robot. \item expansion-contraction further enhances animacy perception when combined with locomotion. \end{enumerate}
+These experiments were designed to test the following hypotheses: \begin{enumerate} \item Expansion--contraction increases perceived animacy compared with stationary or rotational motions alone. \item Presenting two robots simultaneously increases perceived animacy compared with presenting a single robot. \item Expansion--contraction further enhances animacy perception when combined with locomotion. \end{enumerate}

-In addition to these a priori hypotheses, Experiment 2 also included the same four motion conditions as in Experiment 1 but with two robots, to examine generalization.
-Comparisons among these four dual-robot conditions were conducted as exploratory analyses and are reported separately from the a priori predictions; the confirmatory test related to the second prediction compares RM+EC with one robot versus RM+EC with two robots.
+In addition to the a priori hypotheses, Experiment 2 included the same four motion conditions as Experiment 1 but with two robots, to examine generalization.
+Comparisons among these four dual-robot conditions were treated as exploratory analyses and are reported separately from the a priori predictions.
+The confirmatory test for the second prediction compares RM+EC with one robot versus RM+EC with two robots.